tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/产品简介/产品优势_intl.md

 1. **Break performance bottleneck**: It adopts brand-new PCI-E SSD storage media and new generation storage engine; it provides customizable performance enhancing features to help improve your database performance. <br/>
 2. **Reduce OPS difficulty**: It features automatic monitor alarm for over 20 monitoring metrics and supports Big Data import/export and templated parameter modification to make it easy for business deployment. <br/>
 3. **High service availability**: It supports MongoDB master-slave with added hot backups for automatic disaster recovery and failover and the process is transparent to users.
 Like MongoDB, it allows you to read data from the slave first native MongoDB, which ensures high concurrent-read capability. <br/>
-4. **High reliability**: It allows free data backup for 7 days, and enables private network firewall and public network DDoS protection. <br/>
+4. **High reliability**: It supports free data backup within 7 days, and enables private network firewall and public network DDoS protection. <br/>